 In 1174 a fire struck the east end of the Romanesque church, which was too severely damaged for simple repairs.
-Instead, a new choir was created for the saint’s tomb, to cater to many pilgrims expected to visit.
+Instead, a new choir was created for the saint’s tomb to cater to the many pilgrims expected to visit.

 Canterbury took the radical decision to employ a French architect, William of Sens.
 His design used some elements of traditional English building, but his main inspiration was the major churches in nearby northern France.

 The most distinctive imported feature was the extensive use of coloured marble shafts and decorative elements.
 In England, this was achieved by using Purbeck Marble, a shell-rich limestone that could be polished.